 Schaffner Reserve Policy for Instructors

-Please use the Schaffner Reserve Reading List form to list all materials you wish to place on the Schaffner Library Reserve shelf for the upcoming academic term.
+Please email Schaffner Circulation your Reserve List of physical materials (books, DVDs, etc.) you wish to place on the Schaffner Library Reserve shelf for the upcoming academic term.
 Make sure to fill out the top part of the form completely.
 Mail, fax, or drop off the form at the Schaffner Library Desk, or email your request to the Schaffner Circulation Desk.

 To allow sufficient time for acquiring and processing materials, please submit the Reserve list for each course at least two weeks before the start of the class.
 If new books or additional copies of books need to be ordered, the request should be submitted eight to ten weeks before the start of the class.